 All students will work closely with a faculty advisor throughout their course of study.
 Group advising, in the form of monthly seminars, is provided to first year master's degree students.
 Individual advising is provided to certificate and Ph.D. students, as well as master's degree students entering their internship/action research year.

+Enrollment Management Support

-Many other Erikson staff, particularly in the Enrollment Management offices, work closely with students to ensure that their needs are met.
+The Enrollment Management offices, as well as many other Erikson staff, also work closely with students to ensure that their needs are met.